shivannis/xandr-docs-public/xandr-docs/articles/invest/configure-a-programmable-split-2.md

 ---
-Title : Microsoft Invest - Configure a Programmable Split Description : Learn using programmable splits to refine line item targeting and dynamically adjust bids, budget allocation, and creative allocation across a line item's targeted inventory.
+title : Configure a Programmable Split description : Learn using programmable splits to refine line item targeting and dynamically adjust bids, budget allocation, and creative allocation across a line item's targeted inventory.
 Splits are recommended if you have sophisticated targeting requirements.
 ---

-# Configure a programmable split in Microsoft Invest
+# Configure a programmable split

 You can use programmable splits to refine line item targeting and dynamically adjust bids, budget allocation, and creative allocation